garyblankenship/leanpub-laravel/manuscript/templates.md

 	The current UNIX timestamp is {{ time() }}.

+Of course, all user supplied data should be escaped or purified.
 To escape the output, you may use the triple curly brace syntax:

 	Hello, {{{ $name }}}.

+**Note:** Be very careful when echoing content that is supplied by users of your application.
+Always use the triple curly brace syntax to escape any HTML entities in the content.

 **If Statements**